Utah Administrative Code

 (c) Centrocestus formosanus**.

-(d) Emerging fish pathogens (including any filterable agent or agent of clinical significance as determined by the Board).
+(d) Any emerging aquatic animal pathogens the State Veterinarian considers a threat to the state aquatic resources including any filterable agent or agent of clinical significance as determined by the Board.

 (5) The Procedures for the Timely Reporting of Pathogens shall be followed if any emergency prohibited, prohibited, or reportable pathogen is found.
 Inspection for reportable pathogens is optional, but positive findings of these pathogens must be reported to the Board.
 Reporting of unregulated pathogens to the Board is not required.